 Leadership and the different leadership styles are defined in a comprehensive range of papers, books and articles.
-As in (e.g. Alon & Higgins [7]) explain this in detail and state that there are three intelligences which support leaders in their road to success; the rational logic of the leaders' knowledge or IQ, the emotional intelligence (EQ), the cultural intelligence (CQ) and Motivation which is defined as in (e.g. Robbins [9]) as direction, intensity and persistence.
+Alon& Higgins (2005) explain this in detail and state that there are three intelligences which support leaders in their road to success; the rational logic of the leaders' knowledge or IQ, the emotional intelligence (EQ), the cultural intelligence (CQ) and

+Motivation which is defined as in [7] as direction, intensity and persistence.